yoichitgy/EEToolbarCenterButton/README.md

     pod 'EEToolbarCenterButton'

 Or, just copy files in the Classes directory to your project.
+In this case, you have to add the `-fobjc-arc` compiler flag to the EEToolbarCenterButton source (.m) files if your project doesn't use ARC.

 Usage
 -----------